NadaYehia/ESN_ninaPro_EMG/README.md

 A- Clone and unzip the repoistory.

-B- run Jupyter notebook from the repository directory on your machine as: '/LOCAL_REPOSITORY_DIRECTORY/ESN_ninaPro_EMG-main/ESN_ninaPro_EMG-main/code.
+B- Run Jupyter notebook from the repository directory path on your machine: '/LOCAL_REPOSITORY_DIRECTORY/ESN_ninaPro_EMG-main/ESN_ninaPro_EMG-main/code.

-C-run the following cells in Jupyter notebook
+C-Run the following cells in Jupyter notebook

 ```python
 ## this code will import the data from EMG signals E1